Do not fret if you see your Orchid flowers falling off after the season’s first bloom, as it could be a natural occurrence.

 However, the temperature and humidity requirement might vary depending on your variety.

-For example, warm growers like Dendrochilium and Ludisia prefer the range between 65-85ºF while cool growers like Cattleya and Cymbidiums prefer the 50-80ºF range.
+For example, Moth Orchids, Dendrochilium, and Ludisia prefer a temperature range between 65-85ºF, while Cattleya and Cymbidiums prefer 50-80ºF temperatures.

-- Keep your Orchids away from fireplaces, air conditioning vents, and fridges.
+- Keep your Orchids away from fireplaces and air conditioning vents.

-- Consider sustaining humidity levels between 40% and 80% by keeping the plant in greenhouses or indoors.
+- Sustain humidity levels by keeping the plant in greenhouses or indoors.

-- Use hygrometers and indoor thermometers to monitor the humidity and temperature at all times.
+- Use hygrometers with thermometers to monitor the humidity and temperature at all times.

-- Invest in heating pads in winter to keep Orchids warm but avoid it if it is in a clay pot.
+- Invest in heating pads in winter to keep Orchids warm but avoid it if it is in a clay or terracotta pot.

-- Use humidifiers and pebble trays, or consider grouping the plants during extreme heat bouts to stabilize the humidity.
+- Utilize pebble trays or group the plants during heat bouts to stabilize the humidity.

 3. Drought Stress

-Underwatering is another issue for Orchids as it pressures the flowering cycle.
+Underwatering is another issue for Orchids as it creates difficulties during the flowering cycle.

-This is the most common problem occurring in Orchids cultivation due to the mindset of tropical plants requiring less water.
+This problem occurs in Orchids due to the mindset that tropical plants require less water.

-When watering sessions are ignored, blooms on Orchids drop under drought stress to preserve the moisture.
+When watering sessions are ignored, blooms on Orchids drop under stress to preserve the moisture.

-- Start watering your orchids immediately if the flowers are wrinkled or wilting.
+- Water your plants immediately if the flowers are wilting.

-- Pick up the plant from the pot and feel for its weight.
-If it seems airy or light, give it a few sips.
+- Pick up the plant pot and feel for its weight.
+If it seems lighter than usual, give it a few sips.

-- Prepare some ice cubes in a regular ice tray and place three cubes on the topsoil of the pot.
+- For calculative watering, place 3 cubes on the topsoil of the pot.

-- Employ a moisture meter to check the moisture content of the potting mix.
-Readings between 3 and 4 suggest that your plant is thirsty.
+- Employ a moisture meter to check the moisture of the potting mix.
+A 3-4 reading suggests that your plant is thirsty.

 4. Overwatering Condition

-Noticing soggy soil, smothered roots, and dropping blooms is evident if your Orchid is suffering from overwatering.
+Soggy soil, black or brown spots on leaves, rotting roots, droopy plants, and dropping blooms are evident if your Orchid is suffering from overwatering.

 So, the flowers fall, which can also happen with buds.

-But, before concluding, check the leaves of Orchids as it turns yellow, lose their green shine, and become limp if overwatered.
+Before concluding, check the Orchid leaves as it turns yellow, lose their green shine, and become limp if overwatered.
 At this point, your plant is beyond revival.

-- Let the soil dry out to check for signs of root rot.
-If you notice any, then snip it off using a sterilized pruner.
+- If you notice signs of root rot, snip it off using a sterilized pruner.

-- Also, remove the yellow Orchid leaves to reduce the stress on the plant.
+- Also, remove the yellow leaves to reduce the stress.

-- Consider amending the soil with aerating components such as sand or perlite.
+- Amend the soil with aerating components such as sand or organic perlite.

-- If the soil’s releasing a foul or fishy smell, change it immediately with a fresh Orchid mix.
+- If the soil smells foul or fishy, change it with a fresh Orchid mix.

 - Avoid watering for a few weeks and start your first watering when the top inch of the soil is dry.